 The phantasmal Nautilus will continue plumbing the depths of the watery abyss for wonders and riches untold, and Sulily will continue to float, suspended inside her high-tech tomb.

 Solar winds will continue to bluster against the bow of the great ship.
 Barnard’s star will continue to lie in wait, expelling fairy dust and fire.
-Gog will continue to circle Magog—fourteen hundred and thirty-two more times.
+Gog will continue to circle Magog - fourteen hundred and thirty-two more times.

 The ship’s engines will keep humming.
 The alarms will keep blaring.
 The desperate voices on the radio will keep calling.
 The bodies that haven’t rotted down to bone will become eternally mummified.
 Sole survivor oblivious, the corpse-laden spaceship will sail unerringly to her destined cosmic shore.

 At the end of Sulily’s ten-year journey, the hole in the hull will have widened into a gaping maw.
 The doomed ship will wobble, spin, and burn up as it is sucked into Magog’s magnetic embrace.
-As if to sleep the inevitable away, she will still be dreaming inside her watery grave.
+As if to sleep the inevitable away, Sulily will still be dreaming inside her watery grave.

-Sulily will never have an inkling of her gruesome fate.
+She’ll never have an inkling of her gruesome fate.